The Qubes OS Project uses the semantic versioning

 -rc1) two weeks into the cycle

-(after primary bug-reporting period) the Supreme Committee decides whether there
+(after primary bug-reporting period) the Supreme Committee decides whether

-no later than a week after.
+which should be no later than a week after.

 blocker— when any such bug is present in the current release candidate, it can’t be considered final release.
 Bugs with this priority must be fixed before the next release candidate, even if that means delaying its release (which should be considered only last resort option).